 The presumption that demand for housing is higher in the “Spring Season when everybody is looking” and the “weather is good” as compared to the Winter is absolutely WRONG.
 There is no empirical evidence that the housing demand is driven by seasonality or weather conditions as many home sellers might believe and pseudo real estate experts suggest.
 When you hear this complete nonsense from an agent bidding for your business, move on and look for a professional who might give you better advice.

-Winter Listing
+Winter

-% of Buyers to Listings
+% of

-Sale Price
+Sale

 To the contrary, waiting for the “Spring Season” or removing a listing during the winter is senseless as it only creates an artificial market imbalance with lower supply.
 Winter is a perfect opportunity for an astute seller who understands that bad weather reduces the competition and increases the prospect of a sale and at a higher price when the supply is artificially low.